top of page

-Inkless Scar Camouflage (ISR): This innovative technique utilises the accuracy of a tattoo gun and fine needles to deliver medical-grade serum deep into the scar tissue.
+This innovative technique utilises the accuracy of a tattoo gun and fine needles to deliver medical-grade serum deep into the scar tissue.
 This serum works by stimulating your body's natural healing response, promoting collagen production and resurfacing the stretch mark or scar from within.
 This approach is ideal for raised or uneven surfaces and is usually a first step to reduce the size of the stretch mark or scar, enabling the body to do some of the hard healing work before we consider any colour tattooing.
+Inkless simply refers to not using any kind of colour.

 Both methods offer long-lasting results and a significant reduction in the appearance of scars, allowing you to feel more confident without the need to cover up.